-EVIDENCE OF MEETING THE STANDARD Through its system of board and participatory governance, Foothill College fosters an inclusive and collegial approach to decision-making.
+EVIDENCE OF MEETING THE STANDARD Through its system of Board and participatory governance, Foothill College fosters an inclusive and collegial approach to decision-making.
 The College allows for the appropriate consideration of relevant perspectives; decision-making aligned with expertise and responsibility; and timely action on institutional plans, policies, curricular changes, and other key considerations.
-While the Mission Informed Planning Council (MIP-C) serves as the primary governance group engaged in broad-based discussions and action on institutional planning and effectiveness efforts, these conversations also occur in Academic Senate, Classified Senate, and the Associated Students of Foothill College (ASFC), demonstrating the inclusion of diverse perspectives in informing institutional priorities.
-The presidents from the two senates and student government serve with the College President on the MIP-C as co-chairs.
+While the Mission Informed Planning Council (MIPC) serves as the primary governance group engaged in broad-based discussions and action on institutional planning and effectiveness efforts, these conversations also occur in Academic Senate, Classified Senate, and the Associated Students of Foothill College (ASFC), demonstrating the inclusion of diverse perspectives in informing institutional priorities.
+The presidents from the two senates and student government serve with the College president on the MIPC as the steering committee.

-Timely action on the items and processes listed on the College's planning calendar reflects the key considerations for ongoing continuous improvement [IV.A.5_01; IV.A.5_02].
+Timely action on the items and processes listed on the College's planning calendar reflects the key considerations for ongoing continuous improvement [IV.A.5\01; IV.A.5\02].
 Examples of this reporting out and decision-making is reflected in the regular discussion of the annual program review and resource allocation processes (refer to Standard I.B.5 for additional context and visuals).
-Other items not part of the regular cycle of review can be included on the MIP-C agenda, and action can result in the creation of task forces and committees.
+Other items not part of the regular cycle of review can be included on the MIPC agenda, and action can result in the creation of task forces and committees.

-Board policy outlines the roles of students, staff, and faculty in governance, as well as the academic roles of faculty.
-Attendance at District-wide and College-wide committees by administrators, faculty, classified staff, and students allows for inclusion of a wide range of perspectives.
+Board Policy outlines the roles of students, staff, and faculty in governance, as well as the academic roles of faculty.
+Attendance at district wide and college wide committees by administrators, faculty, classified staff, and students allows for inclusion of a wide range of perspectives.
 The Board of Trustees relies primarily on the expertise of faculty to make responsible decisions through participatory governance and in all curricular areas.
-The Mission Informed Planning Council's (MIP-C) operating procedures define the roles and responsibilities of constituent groups in the decision-making process [IV.A.5_03; IV.A.5_04].
-Governance retreats assist in onboarding and informing constituencies of the governance structure [IV.A.5_05].
+The Mission Informed Planning Council's (MIPC) operating procedures define the roles and responsibilities of constituent groups in the decision-making process [IV.A.5\03; IV.A.5\04].
+Governance retreats assist in onboarding and informing constituencies of the governance structure [IV.A.5\05].

 ANALYSIS AND EVALUATION Foothill College works with the Board of Trustees and respective governance organizations within the institution to ensure the appropriate consideration of perspectives, decision-making, responsibilities, and timely action of plans, policies, curriculum, and other key considerations.
 The guiding principles, operating principles, operating procedures, and meeting agendas and minutes document the inclusion and expertise relied upon to make recommendations regarding institutional planning and effectiveness efforts.
-While these documentation are all accessible on the MIP-C website, the College is working on creating a governance handbook in a pdf format that will be web-accessible to facilitate the identification of information in one document.
+While these documentation are all accessible on the MIPC website, the College is working on creating a governance handbook in a pdf format that will be web-accessible to facilitate the identification of information in one document.

-IV.A.5_01 7-Year Planning Cycle
+IV.A.5\01 7-Year Planning Cycle

-IV.A.5_02 7-Year Planning Calendar Expanded
+IV.A.5\02 7-Year Planning Calendar Expanded

-IV.A.5_03 MIP-C Operating Procedures
+IV.A.5\03 MIPC Operating Procedures

-IV.A.5_04 MIP-C Membership
+IV.A.5\04 MIPC Membership

-IV.A.5_05 Governance Summit Agenda, September 14, 2018
+IV.A.5\05 Governance Summit Agenda, September 14, 2018